vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   curl_cffi (recommended) - Python binding for curl-impersonate.
     Provides impersonation targets for Chrome, Edge and Safari.
 Licensed under MIT
-    -   Can be installed with the curl-cffi extra, e.g. pip install "yt-dlp[default,curl-cffi]"
+    -   Can be installed with the curl-cffi group, e.g. pip install "yt-dlp[default,curl-cffi]"
-    -   Currently included in most builds except yt-dlp (Unix zipimport binary), yt-dlp_x86 (Windows 32-bit) and yt-dlp_musllinux_aarch64
+    -   Currently included in yt-dlp.exe, yt-dlp_linux and yt-dlp_macos
+        builds

 Metadata